 These heat-loving fruits have so many delicious uses in the kitchen.
 From homemade salsa to fried green tomatoes and so much more, tomatoes are a crop that are sure not to disappoint.
 Make sure you fertilize with a calcium-rich fertilizer to avoid blossom end rot!

 Bell peppers are fun to grow and provide you with a deliciously sweet veggie to add to any salad.
 While bell peppers grow well in Colorado, hot peppers thrive!
 So if you enjoy a little spice in your life, check out some of our favorite varieties of pepper plant!

 Many different varieties of squash, zucchini in particular, grow amazingly well here in our arid Colorado environment.
 If this is one of your vegetables of choice, be sure to check on them often!
-They grow quickly and can very easily grow to size too large to eat!
+They grow quickly and can very easily grow to a size too large to eat!